Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Medley Sofa Reviews (2026)

-Medley’s made-to-order sofas lean into customization and a cleaner-materials approach, with pricing that runs from mid-tier to premium.
-To see how the main styles actually live day to day, I tested four models during upright laptop work, long movie nights, quick naps, and casual hosting—tracking comfort, back support, heat buildup, cleaning, and how easy each one is to fit into a room.
+Medley’s made-to-order sofas lean into customizable sizing, fabric choices, and cleaner-material options, with pricing that ranges from mid-tier to premium.
+For this review, I focused on four current Medley models—Rio, Lala, Kirnik, and Blumen—and used each during upright laptop work, long movie nights, short naps, and casual hosting.
+I tracked comfort, back support, heat buildup, cleaning access, and how easy each sofa was to fit into a room.

 Product Overview

-Rio Sofa 4.4 Even sit, steady back support, zippered covers for cleanup Not a deep, sink-in lounge seat Most households; mixed sitting styles $2,295
+Rio Sofa 4.4 Even sit, steady back support, zippered covers Not a deep, sink-in lounge seat Most households; family rooms From $2,335

-Lala Sofa 4.3 Cozy plush feel, flexible sizing, strong value Can feel pillowy for bolt-upright sitting Apartments and smaller living rooms; movie nights $2,295
+Lala Sofa 4.3 Plush feel, flexible sizing, strong value Less crisp for bolt-upright sitting Apartments and smaller rooms; movie nights From $2,295

-Kirnik Sofa 4.3 Upright support, latex-and-wool build Premium pricing Back-support seekers; higher seat height fans $4,595
+Kirnik Sofa 4.3 Upright support, latex-and-wool build Premium pricing Back-support seekers; higher-seat fans From $4,595

-Blumen Sofa 4.0 Deep lounge seat, wide arms, nap-friendly sprawl Large footprint; deep seat can overwhelm petite users Loungers; nap-friendly setups $2,995
+Blumen Sofa 4.0 Deep lounge seat, wide arms, nap-friendly sprawl Large footprint; deep seat can overwhelm petite users Loungers; deep-seat rooms From $2,995

 Testing Team Takeaways